clingen-data-model/allele/source/allele/implementation/integrated_examples/scenario_group_3.md

 Discrepancies  in Indel Nomenclature
 ---
-Due to different nomenclature guidelines (left versus right justification), a deletion or insertion Canonical Allele may have multiple allele instance expressions on a single reference sequence.
+Due to different nomenclature guidelines (left versus right justification), a deletion or insertion Canonical Allele may have multiple contextual allele expressions on a single reference sequence.
 For example, the deltaF508 variant in CFTR is the most common CF-causing variant.
 This variant results in an inframe deletion of a phenylalanine (Phe/F) at position p.508.

 | Reference   	| Coorindates   	| Deleted Nucleotides   	|